makyo/drab-makyo.com/will/will.md

 ### Section 1: Notifications

-1. I request that certain individuals be contacted on my death due to them a) being close friends, and b) knowing little enough about my situation that they might not be able to find me otherwise.
+1. I request that certain individuals be contacted on my death due to them a) being close friends or polycule members, and b) knowing little enough about my situation that they might not be able to find me otherwise.
     * Telegram:
         * Justin Coffman (@Whislock)
         * Rexx Shiranui (@RexxShiranui)